-- 3.25 An authorised undertaking may apply a volatility adjustment to the relevant risk-free interest rate term structure in order to calculate the best estimate referred to in paragraphs 3.7 and 3.8. - 3.26 The volatility adjustment to the relevant risk-free interest rate term structure for each relevant currency: - (a) shall be based on the spread between the interest rate that could be earned from assets included in a reference portfolio for that currency and the rates of the basic risk-free interest rate term structure for that currency; - (b)that reference portfolio shall be representative for the assets which are denominated in that currency and which an authorised undertaking is invested in to cover the best estimate for insurance and reinsurance obligations denominated in that currency. - 3.27 The amount of the volatility adjustment to risk-free interest rates shall correspond to [65 %] of the risk-corrected currency spread.
-The risk-corrected currency spread shall be calculated as the difference between the spread referred to in paragraph 3.26 and the portion of that spread that is attributable to a realistic assessment of expected losses, unexpected credit risk or any other risk, of the assets. - 3.28 The volatility adjustment shall apply only to the relevant risk-free interest rates of the term structure that are not derived by means of extrapolation in accordance with paragraphs 3.11 and 3.12.
-Where an authorised undertaking applies a volatility adjustment, the extrapolation of the relevant risk-free interest rate term structure referred to in paragraphs 3.11 and 3.12 shall be based on the risk free interest rates adjusted with the volatility adjustment. - 3.29 For each relevant country, the volatility adjustment to the risk-free interest rates referred to in paragraphs 3.27 and 3.28, for the currency of that country, shall before the application of the [65%] factor, be increased by the difference between the risk-corrected country spread and twice the risk-corrected currency spread, whenever that
+- 5.3.25 An authorised undertaking may apply a volatility adjustment to the relevant riskfree interest rate term structure in order to calculate the best estimate referred to in paragraphs 5.3.7 and 5.3.8.
+Prior to the application of a volatility adjustment, the undertaking concerned shall inform the competent authority of its intention: - (a) to apply the volatility adjustment with detailed explanations for the application and the date from which such an adjustment would apply from; - (b) to no longer apply the volatility adjustment with detailed explanations and the date from which such an adjustment would not apply from. - 5.3.26 The volatility adjustment to the relevant risk-free interest rate term structure for each relevant currency shall be based on the spread between the interest rate that could be earned from assets included in a reference portfolio for that currency and the rates of the basic risk-free interest rate term structure for that currency. - 5.3.27 The reference portfolio referred to in paragraph 5.3.26 above shall be representative for the assets which are denominated in that currency and which an authorised undertaking is invested in to cover the best estimate for insurance and reinsurance obligations denominated in that currency. - 5.3.28 The amount of the volatility adjustment to risk-free interest rates shall correspond to 65 % of the risk-corrected currency spread.
+The risk-corrected currency spread shall be calculated as the difference between the spread referred to in paragraph 5.3.26 and the portion of that spread that is attributable to a realistic assessment of expected losses, unexpected credit risk or any other risk, of the assets.